Nelson Santana: Burial

 When Santana died, his family could not afford a funeral for him.
 His body was buried as a pauper at the cemetery of St. Benedict in Araraquara.
 Later, a grave at São Bento Cemetery was donated to his family.
 Santana's grave attracts many devotees and visitors, and is often covered in flowers and candles.
 Santana's remains were exhumed on 24 October 2011 and transferred to the Senhor Bom Jesus parish in Ibitinga, and placed in a crypt in the Mother Church of Senhor Bom Jesus.

 Beatification process

 Santana's life has attracted much veneration, and in 2012 the Vatican started investigating his life after it obtained evidence for beatification.
 Father Gerhard Rudolfo Anderer, a priest who visited Santana in the hospital, wrote a book called Nelsinho para Todos (Note: translation: Nelsinho for Everybody) and started Santana's cause for beatification.
 The following year, the commission that investigated Santana's life declared that there was not enough medical evidence of the miracles attributed to Santana.
 One miracle attributed to Santana was Vítor da Silva Leitão's recovery from macrocephaly.
 According to the child's family, they received a copy of Santana's death certificate and asked for intercession.
-On 8 April 2019, Pope Francis recognized Santana's "heroic virtues" and declared him venerable.
+On 8 April 2019, Pope Francis recognized Santana's heroic virtue and declared him venerable.